 White Collar Crime

-White Collar Crime is a form of crime committed by someone with high socio-economic status.
-The types of white-collar crime in this case include falsification of tin mineral production, tin mining fraud designed to obtain large profits, and money laundering which involves the process of taking money from illegal or "dirty" activities and conjuring it into money that looks "clean" by passing the money through official channels and businesses to make it appear legitimately obtained.
-Bribery is carried out on those in power to gain an advantage.
-The existence of a relationship quid pro quo (each party is involved in the terms and benefits of the bribery agreement), actus reus (both the recipient and the giver of the bribe are involved), and mens rea (both have the intention to receive benefits, although it is sometimes difficult to prove).
+White Collar Crime is a form of crime committed by individuals with high socio-economic status.
+The types of white-collar crime in this case include falsification of tin mineral production, tin mining fraud designed to obtain large profits, and money laundering involving the process of taking money from illegal or "dirty" activities and transforming it into money that appears "clean" by passing the money through official channels and businesses to make it appear legitimately obtained.
+Bribery is carried out on those in power to gain advantages.
+The existence of a quid pro quo (each party involved in the terms and benefits of the bribery agreement), actus reus (both the recipient and the giver of the bribe are equally involved), and mens rea (both have the intention to receive benefits, although it is sometimes difficult to prove).

-In this case, a violation of the law can be suspected, namely violating Law of the Republic of Indonesia Number 31 of 1999 concerning Eradication of Corruption Crimes.
-Article 2 paragraph (1) states that Every person who unlawfully commits an act of enriching himself or another person or a corporation that can harm state finances or the state economy, shall be sentenced to imprisonment for life or imprisonment for a minimum of 4 (four) years and a maximum of 20 (twenty) years and a fine of at least Rp 200,000,000.00 (two hundred million rupiah) and a maximum of Rp 1,000,000,000.00 (one billion rupiah).
-Article 3 states that Every person who, with the aim of benefiting himself or another person or a corporation, abuses his authority, opportunity or means available to him because of his position or position that can harm state finances or the state economy, shall be sentenced to imprisonment for life or imprisonment for a minimum of 1 (one) year and a maximum of 20 (twenty) years and or a fine of at least Rp.
+In this case, legal violations can be suspected, namely violating Law of the Republic of Indonesia Number 31 of 1999 concerning Eradication of Corruption.
+Article 2 paragraph (1) states that Every person who unlawfully commits an act of enriching themselves or another person or a corporation that can harm state finances or the state economy, shall be sentenced to imprisonment for life or imprisonment for a minimum of 4 (four) years and a maximum of 20 (twenty) years and a fine of at least Rp 200,000,000.00 (two hundred million rupiah) and a maximum of Rp 1,000,000,000.00 (one billion rupiah).
+Article 3 states that Every person who, with the intention of benefiting themselves or another person or a corporation, abuses their authority, opportunity, or means available to them due to their position or position that can harm state finances or the state economy, shall be sentenced to imprisonment for life or imprisonment for a minimum of 1 (one) year and a maximum of 20 (twenty) years and or a fine of at least Rp.
 50,000,000.00 (fifty million rupiah) and a maximum of Rp 1,000,000,000.00 (one billion rupiah).
-Article 18 paragraph (1) In addition to the additional penalties referred to in the Criminal Code, the additional penalties are:
+Article 18 paragraph (1) In addition to the additional penalties as referred to in the Criminal Code, the additional penalties are:

-1. confiscation of tangible or intangible movable goods or immovable goods used for or obtained from corruption crimes, including the convicted person's company where the corruption crime was committed, as well as goods replacing these goods;
+1. confiscation of tangible or intangible movable goods or immovable goods used for or obtained from acts of corruption, including companies owned by the convicted person where the acts of corruption were committed, as well as goods replacing those goods;

-2. payment of replacement money in an amount equal to the assets obtained from corruption crimes;
+2. payment of replacement money in an amount equal to the assets obtained from the act of corruption;

 3. closure of all or part of the company for a maximum period of 1 (one) year;